StarGateDevelopment/StarLobby/README.md

 ## Wiki
 You will find help for installation and the developer-API including the Java-Docs in the [Wiki](docs/general)!

+## Issues / Problems
+Please report ANY problems, issues, bugs on the page issues.
+Otherwise we mostly can't help you!

 ## Support
 If you need support you can join on our Discord-Server: [Click me!](https://discord.gg/TuuFSU5mDD)